 This recipe revisit couldn’t have gone any better.
 I scrapped the cinnamon swirl.
 Dropped the raisins.
 Kept the sourdough starter, and upgraded my flour from all-purpose to bread flour.

-This is such beautiful bread that I almost feel guilty cutting into it.
-It’s perfect for toasting and for sandwiches.
+This is such beautiful sourdough sandwich bread that I almost feel guilty cutting into it.
+It’s perfect for toasting.
 And it’s tasty just how it is.
 No butter or jam needed (though I’ve had it with both, too).

 I could eat the whole loaf on my own.